Apply a discount at checkout

 });

-Include the promotion code in the promotion_codes array on your charge intent create call:
+Include the promotion code in the promotion_codes array on your transfer create call.
+The transfer must be charge-backed — include a source_payment_method_id; payout-only transfers reject promotion_codes:

 curl --request POST \